 Below we see our friend Seth, who created an objective around hitting his quota out of the park:

 In the screenshot above, you can see that Seth also aligned his objective with the company-wide objective titled "Accelerate recurring revenue growth".

-Seth not only set a key result regarding his quota, but also added in an aspirational key result to double his monthly quota amount.
+Seth not only set a key result regarding his quota but also added in an aspirational key result to double his monthly quota amount.
 Seth can use the "$" option to easily add in the starting and target quota values.
-Using this options makes it easier for Seth's reviewer and teammates to know exactly how far along he is on his quota objective.
+Using these options makes it easier for Seth's reviewer and teammates to know exactly how far along he is on his quota objective.